lapps/lapps.github.io/Security.md

 </div>

 <div class="note">
-<span class="red">NOTE:</span> If you already have a security certificate for your server
+<em>NOTE:</em> If you already have a security certificate for your server
 you can use that instead of generating a new one.
 In that case, create the Java keystore, skip the section on creating a CSR (Certificate Signing Request) and jump to the section on installing your certificate.
 You will only have to install your existing certificate rather